Resolving problems starts with understanding the issues.

 We will not:

-The Ombudsperson can access all relevant University records and she has the authority to investigate final decisions to determine whether a student has been treated fairly and whether applicable university policies and procedures have been followed; are adequate; and have been consistently applied.
+The Ombudsperson can access all relevant University records and has the authority to investigate final decisions to determine whether a student has been treated fairly and whether applicable university policies and procedures have been followed; are adequate; and have been consistently applied.
 In order to determine whether or not a decision has been made fairly, the Ombudsperson uses the Administrative Fairness Checklist.

 We are involved in Ombuds outreach, including consulting on policy development, training and presentations to the University community about fairness and other Ombuds-related topics.